๐ŸŒฐ Ohio Eviction Notice Laws

 โฐ 3 Days

-The 3-day unconditional notice for violations is typically reserved for serious breaches where cure is not appropriate, such as drug activity, criminal behavior, or violations that cannot reasonably be corrected.
+Ohio also allows a 3-day notice for serious violations where cure is not appropriate โ€” drug activity, criminal behavior, or violations that cannot reasonably be corrected.
+For most curable violations, a 30-day notice to cure is required instead.

 • ๐Ÿ”ด Drug activity on the premises